unconv/php-gpt-funcs/library/README.md

-# PHP ChatGPT-4 Library with Function Calling
+# PHP ChatGPT Library with Function Calling

-This is a simple library I have created for interacting with the ChatGPT-4 API with function calling.
+This is a simple library I have created for interacting with the ChatGPT API with function calling.

-**This is a work in progress**

 ## Basic usage